Indeflate Tire System – Review

 The ARB removes the valve core from the stem to release as much air as possible.
 While effective, it takes time to screw on, unscrew the core, deflate, secure the core, and unscrew the deflator.

-So while it may dump air faster, it offers no real advantage when compared to the Indeflate.
-Furthermore, when conditions are bad (especially cold or muddy), using the E-Z deflator can be miserable because you cannot use it easily with gloves on and you have to kneel next to the tire the whole time.
+While it may dump air faster, it offers no real advantage over the Indeflate.
+Furthermore, when conditions are bad (especially cold or muddy), using the E-Z deflator can be miserable because it is not easy to use with gloves on, and you have to kneel next to the tire the whole time.

 This means when it’s cold out, you’re cold.

-The Indeflate clocked a time of 3 minutes 29 seconds during the same 40 to 18 psi test, only 6 seconds slower than the ARB.
-But the biggest difference with the Indeflate is the way that you spend that 3 minutes 29 seconds.
+The Indeflate clocked a time of 3 minutes and 29 seconds during the same 40 to 18 psi test, which was only 6 seconds slower than the ARB.
+But the biggest difference with the Indeflate is how you spend those 3 minutes and 29 seconds.

-Because it doesn’t remove the cores from the stem, the time spent “at the tire” is minimal, maximizing hands-free time.
-Clip on the heavy duty brass connectors to two tires, hang the main unit, slide open the patented dump valve and deflate.
+Because it doesn’t remove the cores from the stem, the time spent “at the tire” minimizes hands-free time.
+Clip on the heavy-duty brass connectors to two tires, hang the main unit, slide open the patented dump valve, and deflate.

-You now have 3 minutes to go about securing the vehicle for off-road travel, changing your HAM antennas, or doing one last vehicle inspection.
+You now have 3 minutes to secure the vehicle for off-road travel, change your HAM antennas, or do one last vehicle inspection.
 I find this extra time very valuable when I am about to hit the dirt, time that I didn’t have before with the ARB.

-Also, unlike the ARB, the Indeflate can be used with gloves in cold conditions and doesn’t require you to kneel next to each wheel when deflating making it much easier to use in harsh conditions.
-Slide the dump valve back to the closed position to verify tire pressures and you’re back on the trail.
+Also, unlike the ARB, the Indeflate can be used with gloves in cold conditions and doesn’t require you to kneel next to each wheel when deflating, making it much easier to use in harsh conditions.
+Slide the dump valve back to the closed position to verify tire pressure, and you’re back on the trail.

 Inflating